mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 Ask yourself: What truly motivates you?
 Is it power, money, or fame?
 If so, there are more meaningful things in life.
 Your self-worth isn't tied to building a unicorn.
-I dont' know who needs to hear this, but it's perfectly fine to be 23 and not be a millionaire founder.
+I don't know who needs to hear this, but it's perfectly fine to be 23 and not be a millionaire founder.
 If you're a high school or college student dreaming of running a startup, know that there's another path.

 Don't sell out your moral compass for a quick buck.